pennfoster/slate/source/index.html.md

 `POST /leads`

-This posts expects an array of Lead Objects.
+This post expects an array of Lead Objects.
 The maximum length of the array is 20 per request.

 ### Lead Object Required Fields